bimalstha23/Nepal-Address-API/README.md

 #### Parameters:

-- `district` (URL parameter) - The ID or name of the district for which you want to retrieve municipalities.
+- `district` (URL parameter) - The  name of the district for which you want to retrieve municipalities.

 #### Example Request: